loomnetwork/loom-sdk-documentation/docs/en/testnet-plasma.md

 ### Truffle configuration file

-Use this sample Truffle [configuration file](https://github.com/loomnetwork/truffle-dappchain-example/blob/master/truffle-config.js) to deploy your smart contracts to Loom Testnet.
+Use this sample Truffle [configuration file](https://github.com/loomnetwork/truffle-dappchain-example/blob/master/truffle-config.js) to deploy your smart contracts to Extdev Testnet.

-### Connect to Loom Testnet
+### Connect to Extdev Testnet

-You can use this snippet to connect to Loom Testnet:
+You can use this snippet to connect to Extdev Testnet:

 ```js
 import {